 Some of the best songs to sing for a young male singer, however, are back in the English repertoire.
 Ralph Vaughan-Williams’ glorious “Silent Noon” will test your skills at changing keys, and hearing what may seem to you to be strange harmonies at first.
 This wonderful 1976 recording by British baritone John Shirley-Quirk with Martin Isepp at the piano may tempt you into the right kind of pushing your abilities.

 An often-unexplored area of vocal repertoire for men is Neapolitan song.
-Leoncavallo’s wonderful “Mattinata” should be in the repertoire of every keen tenor, as this recording with the wonderful Lawrence Brownlee shows.
+Leoncavallo’s wonderful “Mattinata” should be in the repertoire of every keen tenor.

 The Best Songs to Sing – A Checklist for Beginners